Diagnostic Sprint · Engagement v1

 What you get

-Four artefacts you can hand to a reviewer or an auditor.
+Five artefacts you can hand to a reviewer or an auditor.

 Every deliverable is yours to keep, share, and re-use.
 The PRML manifest and the verifier are MIT-licensed; the audit report is plain Markdown with cryptographic citations.